wizenx/whoisebot/README.md

-With whoisebot you can lookup for website,IP,minecraft server!
+With Whoisebot you can lookup for website,IP,minecraft server!
-Source code of @whoisebot with OVH & Hetzner Servers Resolver.
+Source code of https://t.me/whoisebot with OVH & Hetzner Servers Resolver.

+Configuration in config.ini !
+Need ABUSEIPDB_API_KEY (https://abuseipdb.com).

 Requirements:
 aiogram